neothink-dao/neothink.io/docs/README.md

 Welcome to the Neothink Platform documentation.
 This monorepo contains four interconnected applications sharing a common Supabase backend and a set of shared packages.

+## ✨ User & Admin Documentation Experience (2025 Update)

+**For Users:**
+- Start with personalized onboarding and game guides for each app.
+- Access clear, actionable guides for earning points, leveling up, and participating in governance.
+- Find FAQs, troubleshooting, and support channels for every journey stage.

+**For Admins:**
+- Centralized access to admin guides, best practices, and continuous improvement rituals.
+- Step-by-step instructions for managing users, rewards, analytics, and security.
+- Direct links to compliance, migration, and monitoring docs.

+## 🚀 What’s New?
+- Unified documentation structure for both users and admins.
+- Expanded app-specific guides and admin controls.
+- New sections for feedback, analytics, and security best practices.

 ## 📚 Documentation Structure

 ### 🏗️ Architecture